Horlarwumhe/glass/docs/glass.rst

    app = GlassApp()
    @app.route('/')
    def home():
-       return 'this is home page'
+       return 'This is home page'

 Starting The Server